Skip to main content

 Mr Firdaus said that the maid had been previously instructed by the family to use the signalised pedestrian crossing closer to Institution Hill.
 If she had done so, she would not have had to cross the road at Institution Hill, which does not have signalised pedestrian crossings.

-However, the maid used the signalised crossing nearer to the girls' pre-school instead, which would have required her to cross Institution Hill to get to the condominium.
+However, the maid used the signalised crossing nearer to the girls' preschool instead, which would have required her to cross Institution Hill to get to the condominium.

-Zara's parents did not know why the maid went against their instructions that day, Mr Firdaus said.
+The girl's parents did not know why the maid went against their instructions that day, Mr Firdaus said.

 However, he also noted during proceedings that the maid had used this particular route "frequently".